kyma-incubator/examples/personservice/README.md

         name: redis-instance-binding
 ```

-To see the concrete values, issue the following command: `kubectl get secret -n d046471 -o yaml redis-instance-binding`.
+To see the concrete values, issue the following command: `kubectl get secret -o yaml <name_of_secret>`.
+You can find the name of the secret in the "secret" column of your "bound applications".
 The values are base64 encoded.

 ### Update Kubernetes Deployment Configuration

 In order for the personservice to properly connect to the redis cache, you need to set a couple of environment variables.
 To do so, `mongo-kubernetes-local3.yaml` or `mongo-kubernetes-cluster3.yaml` have been adapted.
 However you still need to replace the values depicted with `#changeme` to cater to your environment.
-Below the the changed values to bind to the service:
+Below the changed values to bind to the service:

 ```
               - name: spring_profiles_active